-Gigantomastia is a very common condition characterised by proliferation of either breast fatty tissue or glandular tissue or both, resulting in rapid increase in breast size over a rather short period of time.
+Gigantomastia is a very common condition characterized by proliferation of either breast fatty tissue or glandular tissue or both, resulting in rapid increase in breast size over a rather short period of time.

 It may be seen in about one of every 100,000 pregnancies.

-Its exact aetiology is unknown however it is believed to be due to an abnormal response to pregnancy-related hormonal stimulation.
-Significant enlargement of the breasts may cause tissue necrosis, ulceration, infection and haemorrhage, which may be life-threatening.
+Its exact etiology is unknown however it is believed to be due to an abnormal response to pregnancy-related hormonal stimulation.
+Significant enlargement of the breasts may cause tissue necrosis, ulceration, infection and hemorrhage, which may be life-threatening.
 The diagnosis is based on the clinical findings and in normal circumstances radiologic studies are required only if there is an underlying disorder.